James Alexander Seton

-James Alexander Seton (1816 – 2 June 1845) was the last British person to be killed in a duel on English soil.
+James Alexander Seton (c.
+1816 – 2 June 1845) was the last British person to be killed in a duel on British soil.

 Early life

 James Alexander Seton was born in Fordingbridge, Hampshire, in 1816, the son of Colonel James Seton and Margaret Findlater.
 He was of Scottish descent, being a descendant of the Earls of Dunfermline.
 His grandfather was Vice-Admiral James Seton, governor of St Vincent in the Caribbean.
 Thanks to inherited money, he was a wealthy man with no need to work for a living.